Chimeejs/chimee/README.md

 // play!!
 ```

 If you need to play video in flv or hls.
-You should add preset.
+You should add kernels.

 ```javascript
 import Chimee from 'chimee';